-Karuizawa, one of Japan’s leading highland resorts, is a great place to stay for a day or overnight trip from Tokyo.
-Since the Meiji period, the post town, Karuizawa-Shuku, has received many foreign visitors, which is why the traditional township now has several Western-style villas and churches.
-The town, filled with delicious cafes and restaurants, also is rich in natural scenery.
-So between eating and shopping, you can hike or cycle into nature to bathe in the negative ion-rich forest with a few waterfalls scattered!
+Karuizawa, one of Japan’s best highland resorts, is an ideal destination for a day trip from Tokyo.
+Since the Meiji period, the post town of Karuizawa-Shuku has attracted many foreign visitors, which is why the traditional township now features several Western-style villas and churches.
+The town, filled with delicious cafes and restaurants, is also rich in natural scenery.
+Between eating and shopping, you can hike or cycle into nature to bathe in the negative ion-rich forest, with a few waterfalls scattered throughout.

 The area around Karuizawa Station is just one part of the town.
 Karuizawa can be largely divided into the six areas below.
 While Kyū-Karuizawa Area is where most tourists would visit, other areas are also gaining popularity!